 Title No. Sem.
 Grade Prerequisite Description Advanced Foods 2451 1 10-12 Foods I Advanced Foods is intended for the student with some basic knowledge in food preparation.
 A strong focus is placed on planning, budgeting, and preparing full meals that are healthy and nourishing to our bodies.
 Students will gain experience in more ethnic cooking, cooking with meats, and more complex recipes and ingredients This course will build on the foundation of Foods 1 and the emphasis of making wise food choices and being good stewards of God's world and our bodies.
 Advanced Sewing 2456 1 10-12 Sewing I This course is intended for the student who has taken Sewing I or is very experienced on a machine.
 Focus will be on tailoring techniques for the required shirt and pants patterns, which will include sewing a collar, plaquette, cuff, button hole, waistband, belt loop, front pocket and zipper installation.
 Students will also learn to use a serger machine, which will be used on sections of the required patterns.
-Personal Living Skills: Adulting 101 2413 1 11-12 None This elective course will prepare students to flourish in the various roles required in the day-to-day life of Christian adult.
-The course will increase students' knowledge of and ability in goal setting, living on their own, and relationship building.
-Students will learn the basics of independent living including housing selection and care, nutritious meal planning, budgeting, how to thrive in adult relationships, and caring for our neighbors.
 Foods I 2401 1 9-12 None Foods I combines the study of nutrition and a balanced diet with experience in cooking, baking, and tasting some basic recipes and meals.
 A recipe collection is required for a semester project.
 This course will emphasize good stewardship of our food resources and grow our knowledge of food cultures around the world.
 Students also learn to make wise food choices to better care for both God's world and our own bodies.
+Introduction to Business - Entrepreneurs hip 2421 1 10-12 None This course provides opportunities for students to explore, learn, and experience a variety of topics in the field of business from a Christian worldview.
+Topics covered include basic business principles, marketing, accounting, entrepreneurship, and sales.
+Students will engage in both classroom instruction as well as real world business experiences.